02192017/CET-6/README.md

 # CET-6
-This website is for myself to study English.
+This website is for myself to study English and collect learning materials.